rdfsx/aiogram-template/README.md

 ### [![Python](https://img.shields.io/badge/Python-3.9%2B-blue)](https://www.python.org/downloads/)  [![Aiogram](https://img.shields.io/badge/aiogram-2.15-blue)](https://pypi.org/project/aiogram/)

 ### About
 A template for creating bots as quickly as possible.
 Written on [aiogram](https://github.com/aiogram/aiogram).
+Contains a lot of tools right out of the box, such as broadcasting, simple statistics, new user notifications, etc.

 ### Setting up